carefree0910/carefree-learn-doc/docs/design-principles.md

 ### `transform`

 In `carefree-learn`, a `transform` refers to *encodings* that handle categorical features.
-Although there are plenty of encoding methods, we decide to stick to `one_hot` encoding and `embedding` encoding only because their performances are already promising enough.
+Although there are plenty of encoding methods, we decide to stick to `one_hot` encoding and `embedding` encoding because their performances are already promising enough.
 Besides, flexibility often means reductions in performance, so sticking to `one_hot` & `embedding` means we can perform better optimizations on them (see [`Optimizations`](optimizations) for more details).

 In this case, `carefree-learn` pre-defined 7 types of `transform`, namely:
 + `default`: use numerical features, `one_hot` & `embedding`.